 National Numeracy is an independent charity established in 2012 to help raise low levels of numeracy among both adults and children and to promote the importance of everyday maths skills.
 We aim to challenge negative attitudes, influence public policy and promote effective approaches to improving numeracy.
 Where possible, we work in partnership with other organisations to achieve these aims.

 We offer practical ways of helping adults and children improve their numeracy - in the community, the workplace and formal education.
-We work directly in schools and colleges through our trading subsidiary National Numeracy Solutions.
-Their specialist education team offers bespoke consultancy help to improve the teaching and learning of mathematics.
-It also provides advice on our policy and practical work nationally and helps with implementation.
+We work directly in schools and colleges on funded projects, and our trading subsidiary National Numeracy Solutions offers resources to help improve the teaching and learning of maths.
+Our team of numeracy experts provides advice on our policy and practical work nationally and helps with implementation.

 - Numeracy is an essential skill – and an entitlement – for everyone.
 The economic success of the UK and the wellbeing of people individually are dependent on it.